January 21, 2021

 Establishing those relationships also makes it easier for pharmacists to pick up the phone and talk to the prescriber about concerns if they notice something is amiss with a patient.
 Use the CDC Guideline for Prescribing Opioids for Chronic Pain as a starting point for those conversations.

 Look out for suspicious behavior and know the signs of addiction, so you can identify and help prevent drug abuse.
 As an independent community pharmacist, you get to know your patients on a more personal level, which makes you well suited to recognize the signs of addiction.

 Signs of addiction include:

-Communicate with law enforcement agencies, other pharmacies and advocacy organizations aimed at preventing and helping those struggling from addiction to help fight prescription drug abuse.
+Communicate with law enforcement agencies, other pharmacies, and advocacy organizations aimed at preventing and helping those struggling with addiction to help fight prescription drug abuse.

 Collaborate with organizations, such as the Drug Enforcement Administration (DEA), the National Institute on Drug Abuse (NIDA), and local programs like D.A.R.E., to help reduce prescription drug abuse in your community.

 The NIDA provides a comprehensive list of online resources and programs for individuals struggling with addiction.
-Refer your patients to resources, such as these, to help them overcome a prescription drug problem.
+Refer your patients to resources like these to help them overcome a prescription drug problem.

 PBA Health is dedicated to helping independent pharmacies reach their full potential on the buy side of their business.
 The member-owned company serves independent pharmacies with group purchasing services, expert contract negotiations, proprietary purchasing tools, distribution services, and more.